Values File Settings for Containers Under Kubernetes

 The value for the for the initial administrative user to be created in the AnyCAGateway REST.

-For example, a GUID for a user account sub, a role name for a role, or a client ID for a client (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation for more information).
+For example, a GUID for a user account sub, a role name for a role, or a client ID for a client (see Configuring Keycloak and Collecting Data for the Keyfactor Command Installation for more information).

 This parameter is required.